mzhaase/advent-of-code/2024/07/performance_notes.md

 Using multiprocessing with ProcessPoolExecutor, one thread per input: 2.923s

 Instead of doing 'int(f'{x}{y}') for concatenate, one can do `x * 10**ceil(log10(y+1)) + y`.
 This basically adds an amount of 0s at the end of x that is equal to the length of y, then adding y to it is the same as concatenating.
 Reduced time to 2.330s.

+Using @lru_cache on the add, concatenate and multiply functions actually slows down the code to 2.5s

+Single-process using recursive function: 10.7s.
+Multi-process with recursive function: 1.7s